 Here are some tips to help team decision making:

-- Use the brainstorming tips above to identify all possible solutions (see #8)
+- Use the brainstorming tips above to identify all viable solutions (see #8)

 - Combine and link similar ideas